Are you learning about Alcoholics Anonymous or interested and wondering what happens at an AA meeting?

 Raising your hand and asking for help in an AA meeting is very helpful to everyone who does have some sobriety in the group to be there to help you.
 I remember the one thing that got me so excited to go to an Alcoholics Anonymous meeting was picturing helping other people stay sober.

 Imagine how ridiculous that is, when I had only a few hours sober at the time I prayed desperately to God, maybe I hadn’t even got over my hangover yet.
-And here I’m thinking of going to Alcoholics Anonymous, and helping other people stay sober when I can’t even put at that point a few days together, myself.
+And here I’m thinking of going to Alcoholics Anonymous and helping other people stay sober when I can’t even put a few days together, myself.

 When we have the opportunity to sit down and help others, we have the opportunity to receive help ourselves.

-In others, the discussion and the reading will happen hand in hand.
+In others, discussion and the reading will happen hand in hand.

 Usually at the end of an Alcoholics Anonymous meeting, there’ll be a round of passing out chips and doing some more readings